What are protein shakes and what are their benefits

 Another describes whey as much more effective at maintaining muscle-building ability during a weight loss diet than soy protein.

-soybean is the main source of Soy protein which is known a few of the plant-based protein powders that comprise all nine essential amino acids.
+soybean is the main source of Soy protein which is known as one of the plant-based protein powders that comprise all nine essential amino acids.

-Soy protein comprises high amounts of useful amino acids, which aids in muscle recovery and building.
+Soy protein comprises high amounts of useful amino acids, which aid in muscle recovery and building.

 Pea protein is easily absorbed by our body so it is a good option for people who prefers a vegan or vegetarian diet without any animal source